MolBIFFM/diana/README.md

 space-separated accessions of these proteins.

-The p-value in this example corresponds to the enrichment of the Reactome pathway among proteins exhibiting a two-fold change at any phosphorylation or ubiquitination site either 30 or 120 minutes after infection by *Salmonella* *Typhimurium* with respect to the protein-protein interaction network.
+The p-value in this example corresponds to the enrichment of the Reactome pathway `Death Receptor Signalling` among proteins exhibiting a two-fold change at any phosphorylation or ubiquitination site either 30 or 120 minutes after infection by *Salmonella Typhimurium* with respect to the protein-protein interaction network.

 Directed hierarchical relationships of Reactome pathways contain no additional
 information: